CuckooWang/iFPS/README.md

 ### demo
 A small dataset to demo above codes, an example of the output of training is also provided.

+### Additional information
+All codes can run directly on a computer with JAVA installed, expected run time is usually less than 1 minute.

 ## Contact
 Dr. Yu Xue: xueyu@hust.edu.cn
 Dr. Mengqiu Dong: dongmengqiu@nibs.ac.cn